markleysales/lPageWithParallaxEffect/README.md

-# PARALLAX EFFECT WITH WEB APPLICATION!
+# Parallax Effect in Web Application!
 <body>

 <h4 align="right">Parallax is the difference in the apparent position of an object relative to a background.</h4>